Herbert Trimbach

-Life and career
+Biography

 Upon graduation from the Frobenius-Gymnasium in Hammelburg, Trimbach did his basic military service from 1974 to 1975.
-From 1975 to 1980 he studied law and history in Würzburg and Speyer.
+From 1975 to 1980, he studied law and history in Würzburg and Speyer.
 He completed his studies in 1983 passing his Second State Law Examination in Munich.

 Subsequently, Trimbach worked in the Free State of Bavaria as a prosecutor and judge as well as at the Federal Ministry of Justice in Bonn.
 While he as head of division at the Ministry had a focus on public law, his activity as judge at the district court in Schweinfurt was concentrated on civil and trade law as well as criminal law.
 1988 he attained a doctorate of both laws (Dr. iur. utr.) at the Julius Maximilian University of Würzburg under the supervision of Franz-Ludwig Knemeyer.

-From 1984 to 1992 Trimbach was a town council member in Hammelburg and a district assembly member in the district of Bad Kissingen.
+From 1984 to 1992, Trimbach was a town council member in Hammelburg and a district assembly member in the district of Bad Kissingen.
 In August 1992, he moved to join the federal state of Brandenburg.
 After his activity as judge at the district court of Potsdam, he worked until 2007 at the Ministry of Justice and European Affairs, headed by Hans-Otto Bräutigam.
 There he was head of division for civil law, civil procedure law and cadastre law, and since 1997 deputy head of department for public law, private law and law policy.
 Dirk Brouër who later became the Bundesrat Director was head of department.
 During that time Trimbach concentrated on legal regulations on pending property issues.
-Since 2002 Trimbach had a secondary occupation as chairman of the staff council at the State Ministry of Justice and since 2005 as a member of the federal state personnel commission.
+Since 2002, Trimbach had a secondary occupation as chairman of the staff council at the State Ministry of Justice and since 2005 as a member of the federal state personnel commission.